zamika-dev/ResturantPage/README.md

 # ResturantPage
-this is a practice project for the odin project
+this is a practice project for the odin project website